 Property, Plant and Equipment: Property, plant and equipment is stated at cost.
 Depreciation of property, plant and equipment is provided by the straight-line method over the estimated useful lives of 15 to 39 years for buildings and 3 to 12 years for machinery and equipment.
-During fiscal 2013 and 2011, the Company capitalized interest of \$75,000 and \$630,000, respectively, to the new complexes under construction at the time in Palestine, Texas and Kinston, North Carolina.
+During fiscal 2014 and 2013, the Company capitalized interest of \$1.1 million and \$75,000, respectively, related to the new complex under construction in Palestine, Texas.
 With the absence of a major construction project, the Company did not capitalize any interest during fiscal 2012.